-An ignition coil is a transformer that converts the roughly 13.5 volts available from the vehicle's electrical system and converts it into a very high voltage that is capable of jumping the spark plug gap.
+An ignition coil is a transformer that converts the roughly 13.5 volts available from the vehicle's electrical system and converts it into a very high voltage (about 20,000 to 60,000 volts) that is capable of jumping the spark plug gap.
 Coils can be designed individually, or as a coil pack.

 Ignition coils have a pair of windings inside of them, a primary winding for the primary circuit, and a secondary winding for the secondary circuit.
 The primary side is supplied voltage from the car (either about 12.6 volts from the car battery during start-up, or about 14 volts from the alternator once it starts working) and is made up of a wire winding wrapped around an iron core.